ZombieSocrates/python-adv-oop/README.md

 pythom demo.py
 ```

-## project two setup and demo
+## project three setup and demo
-**math painter**: Draw squares and rectangles on a canvas by entering numbers in the command line.
-Generates an output impage at the end of it all.
+**Math Painter**: Draw squares and rectangles on a canvas by entering numbers in the command line.
+Generates an output impage at the end of it all using numpy and the [python imaging library](https://pillow.readthedocs.io/en/stable/index.html).
+In retrospect, it would have been better to call this, like, shape painter or something like that because theer isn't actually a ton of math involved :P

 ```
 cd math-painter